domrest/TrashBot/README.md

 See the [open issues](https://github.com/domrest/ChoreBot/issues) for a list of proposed features (and known issues).

 ## Contribution
+Want to contribute?
+Great!
+To fix a bug or enhance an existing module, follow these steps:

-1. Fork the Project
+1. Fork the repo
-2. Create your Feature Branch (`git checkout -b feature/Feature`)
+2. Create your new Branch (`git checkout -b newfeature/Feature`)
-3. Commit your Changes (`git commit -m 'Add some Feature'`)
+3. Commit your Changes (`git commit -m 'Add some new Feature'`)
-4. Push to the Branch (`git push origin feature/Feature`)
+4. Push to the Branch (`git push origin newfeature/Feature`)
-5. Open a Pull Request
+5. Create a Pull Request

 ## License
 Project is licensed under the MIT License.
 Click [License](./LICENSE) for more information.